IntersectMBO/plutus/notes/plutus-core/Bytestrings.md

 However there is a subtlety: Plutus Core actually has _two_ representations of Haskell Strings.
-The PlutusTx plugin compiles normal Haskell strings into Scott-encoded lists of PLC's `char` type ("Scott strings" for short), but there is also a special type called `Language.PlutusTx.Builtins.String` which is compiled into PLCs' `string` type.
+The PlutusTx plugin compiles normal Haskell strings into Scott-encoded lists of PLC's `char` type ("Scott strings" for short), but there is also a special type called `PlutusTx.Builtins.String` which is compiled into PLCs' `string` type.
 Many standard string operations can be compiled into PLC code acting on Scott strings, but support for builtin strings in PlutusTx is limited.